The Lowry Pueblo

 Lowry was designated a National Historic Landmark in 1967 and in 2000 became part of the Canyons of the Ancients National Monument.
-The Canyons of the Ancients Visitor Center and Museum also offers exhibits on Lowry and an interactive computer program "People in the Past" that provides interpretation of prehistoric pueblo life from both scientific and Native American perspectives.
+The Canyons of the Ancients Visitor Center and Museum also offers exhibits on Lowry and an interactive computer program “People in the Past” that provides interpretation of prehistoric pueblo life from both scientific and Native American perspectives.

 Know before you go

 - Guidebooks available at the site or at the Canyons of the Ancients Visitor Center and Museum

 - Bring your own water

 - Suggested visitation time with driving is 3 hours